Populism and development in India

 Paper short abstract:

-What is the relation between religious based populism and growing economic growth in India?
+What is the relationship between religious cultural heritage based populism and economic growth in India?

 Paper long abstract:

-In this paper, I address the link between different from some of resistances as well as co-adaptations from the relics of lived lives in past to rapidly modernisation, urbanisation and globalisation of the Indian development path.
-While researchers have studied the phenomenon of politics of development and intermediaries in the form of democractic approach to thenpractice of development, very little work has been supported by archival and museum studies connecting heritages of Social change.
-This is vital as the country is witnessing the resurgence of religious icons to represent such a rapid shifts in the landscape both in the form of resistance and adaptations.
-Based on archival research and museums studies, this paper will address, if there is at all any evidence of how such religious and archeological artefacts might represent any form of such engagement to modernisation or any change and what popular icons from ancient Indian mythologies have emerged from the past as a form of resistance to modern changes and what are the implications to economic change and development itself.
+In this paper, I address the link between different forms of resistances and co-adaptions regarding religious cultural heritage and the rapid modernization, urbanization and globalization of development in India.
+Although researchers have studied the phenomenon of the politics of development through democratic approaches, very little of this work has been supported by archival and museum studies connecting heritages of social change.
+This is vital because the country is witnessing the resurgence of religious icons as resistances and adaptations related to rapid shifts in the landscape.
+Based on archival research and museums studies, this paper will consider 1/ how religious and archaeological artifacts might represent engagements with modernization, 2/ what popular icons from ancient Indian mythologies have emerged as a form of resistance to modernization, and 3/ the related implications for economic development.